cfelton/gizflo/README.md

 <!--
 MyHDL Version
 =============
-Currenlty a modified version of the MyHDL package needs to be utilized to use the *bootstrap* function.
+Currently a modified version of the MyHDL package needs to be utilized to use the *bootstrap* function.
 A [MEP]() has been created and the required feature should be incorporate soon.
-Go [here]() and up-vote the issue to insentivize the addition.
+Go [here]() and up-vote the issue to insensitive the addition.
 -->

 Notes
 =====